 While we would all ideally be snacking on vegetable sticks, fresh fruit, or some other unprocessed food while we’re traveling, sometimes we need the convenience of packaged gluten-free snacks that are easy to throw into a bag or backpack.

-In this newly updated blog post, I’ve rounded up some of the best gluten-free travel snacks that also happen to be dairy-free and reasonably healthy at the same time!
-These pre-packaged ideas are great for when you’re on the road, or for back to school (see my other list of the best homemade clean eating snacks, the best Low Histamine Snacks, or my list of the best low FODMAP snacks).
+These pre-packaged ideas are great for when you’re on the road, going on an airplane, or even for back to school (see my other list of the best homemade clean eating snacks, the best Low Histamine Snacks, or my list of the best low FODMAP snacks).

 If you’re new to eating this way, you may also want to read my tips on the best way to get started on a gluten-free and dairy-free diet.

-🧳 Best Packaged Travel Snacks
+Best Gluten-Free Packaged Travel Snacks

 Whether you need a snack or a meal replacement while you’re on the road, it’s always nice to avoid too many processed ingredients and to stick with a balance of protein, carbs, and fat.
 You also need to be cautious of eating too much sugar which can cause your energy to crash later on.